 The common social area provides a perfect backdrop for making new friends, while the study room is ideal for those intense study sessions.
 For leisure, the lounge offers a comfortable space to unwind, and the on-site gym caters to wellness and health.
 Meanwhile, the courtyard is an oasis for outdoor enjoyment, and resident events ensure a vibrant community spirit.
 Extra perks like a cycle store and laundry facilities add to the stress-free living at Pavilion student accommodation Brighton.
-Moreover, a multimedia room for entertainment and a coffee area to relax with friends make this property more excellent.
+Moreover, a multimedia room for entertainment and a coffee area to relax with friends make FSL UK Pavilion Point Brighton more excellent.
 CCTV cameras for student security and safety.
 Your rent, water, electricity, wifi, and heating bills are included.
 Dive into the excellence, and you embark on your academic journey with Pavilion Point as your home away from home.

 Pavilion Point Brighton presents a prime spot for students seeking a vibrant and convenient lifestyle in the heart of the city.
 Pursuing studies at major educational institutions is a breeze when living at Pavilion Point accommodation.
 You are within the vicinity of prestigious universities, including Bellerbys College, Kings Brighton, and multiple University of Brighton campuses.
 Furthermore, the University of Sussex and BIMM, Brighton and Hove are also within easy reach, ensuring your academic endeavors are well catered for.

-This student accommodation is surrounded by an abundance of local amenities and cultural hotspots that are bound to enhance your university experience.
+FSL UK Pavilion Point Brighton is surrounded by an abundance of local amenities and cultural hotspots that are bound to enhance your university experience.
 Food enthusiasts will revel in the nearby array of culinary delights, including the rustic charm of The Flour Pot Bakery, the exotic flavors of Pho Vietnamese Restaurant, and the cozy ambiance at Black Mocha Brighton.
 For a night out with friends, The Prince George and Craft Beer Co. offer the perfect settings to unwind.

 For daily essentials, you'll find convenience at Sainsbury's Local and Tesco Express just outside your door.
 Should you ever need medical assistance, Royal Sussex County Hospital is on hand to ensure your wellbeing, while the lush green spaces at The Level and Queen's Park provide serene escapes for afternoon picnics or leisurely walks.
 Let's not forget the retail therapy available at Churchill Square Shopping Centre and the iconic attractions such as the Brighton Palace Pier and Royal Pavilion that are key features of the area.
 Pavilion Point Brighton truly stands as an ideal student accommodation in Brighton.

 Pavilion Point Brighton, the daily commute is a breeze, with various public transport options at your doorstep.
 Brighton Railway Station serves as a hub for those seeking to venture further, while nearby London Road (Brighton) Station is perfect for local travel.
-Hop on a bus at London Road Shops, Open Market (Stop M) and St. Peter's Church bus stop for a direct route to many corners of the city, or choose the eco-friendly option with available bicycle lanes leading to academic and city hotspots.
+Hop on a bus at London Road Shops, Open Market (Stop M) and St. Peter's Church bus stop for a direct route from FSL UK Pavilion Point Brighton to many corners of the city, or choose the eco-friendly option with available bicycle lanes leading to academic and city hotspots.
 With Pavilion Point student accommodation in Brighton, you're centrally placed to make the most of your student life without the hassle of long commutes.

 It’s easy - just click on any of the "Book Now" buttons around the website and start your application.
 If you need any help or advice or want to book their short-term lets or summer stays, you can speak to the amber agent.